 The 15,500 acre Guapi Assu Reserve is a critical haven for threatened species of plants and animals.
 This region has more than 8,000 endemic plant species and over 50 per cent of tree species unique to the Atlantic rainforest.

 The reserve also contains restored lowland wetland, with rare species of trees, orchids and bromeliads.
 Watch a video of Bill Oddie talking about the restoration work at REGUA »

-The World Land Trust is working in southern Paraguay at San Rafael.
+World Land Trust is working in southern Paraguay at San Rafael.
 This is one of the largest relicts of Atlantic Rainforest in Paraguay.
-The World Land Trust is working in conjunction with local project partner Guyra Paraguay.
+World Land Trust is working in conjunction with local project partner Guyra Paraguay.

 - WLT Events: RHS Chelsea Flower Show 2010

 - WLT's exhibit at RHS Chelsea Flower Show 2010

 Help protect the Atlantic Rainforest

 WLT is actively involved in Atlantic Rainforest conservation in Argentina (Misiones Province), Brazil (Guapi Assu Reserve) and Paraguay (San Rafael).
 To help save Atlantic Forest habitat, please support these projects by donating to WLT's Action Fund.